 EnVision Maunakea was created in response to the need for civil, productive dialogue on the issues surrounding Maunakea and what it means to our island community.
 There are many voices with critical insight to share, and it is vitally important their voices are heard and their perspectives are respected.

 The EnVision Maunakea working group came together in late 2015 to seek funding and infrastructure support for the launch and implementation of the process.
-Through community-based recommendations and a rigorous selection process, the working group has established Hui Ho‘olohe, a volunteer community advisory group which will have autonomous oversight of information collection and report preparation throughout the process.
+Through community-based recommendations and a rigorous selection process, the working group established the Hui Ho‘olohe, a volunteer community advisory group with autonomous oversight of information collection and report preparation throughout the process.

 Susan Maddox, Friends of the Future